ShreeSarkar22/ACM-Inductions/Induction_Manager/README.md

 The main section is divided into 3 sections.
 The right most section has feature to take input the name , id number and email of a person.
 Upon clicking the button, it will save the details of the person in users.txt in proper format.
-Moreover, it will also make a colpy of the email provided and save it in the emails.txt .
+Moreover, it will also make a copy of the email provided and save it in the emails.txt .

 The middle section has a feature to set reminders.
 After inputing the name of event, date and time, and clicking the button, it will set a reminder.
 An alert will show up when the time comes.